TCGV/blog/_posts/2021-03-06-a-linear-interpolation-based-liquidity-pool.md

 I also see some operational/structural disadvantages of this design:

-* Necessity to update pricing parameters in a regular basis, possibly daily, to prevent pool prices from being calculated using an outdated pricing curve that would result in pricing inefficiencies.
+* Necessity to update pricing parameters on a regular basis, possibly daily, to prevent pool prices from being calculated using an outdated pricing curve that would result in pricing inefficiencies.
 * Dependence on underlying price feed oracles.
 While the option price itself isn't subject to direct manipulation one could try manipulating the underlying price feed instead, hence the importance of adopting trustworthy oracles.
 * Requirement of an operator for overseeing pool operations such as registering tradable options, updating pricing parameters and defining buy-sell spreads.